jonallured/jonallured.com/source/_posts/2011-12-18-debugging-rails-commits-omniauth-1-windy-city-rails-videos.md

 ---
 favorite: false
 number: 8
-title: Bigg on Debugging; Shaughnessy on Rails Commits; OmniAuth 1.0; Videos From Windy City Rails 2011
+title: "Bigg on Debugging; Shaughnessy on Rails Commits; OmniAuth 1.0; Videos From Windy City Rails 2011"
 ---

 Watched this great [screencast from Ryan Bigg on debugging][screencast].
 He goes